TyWalter/personal-blog/README.md

 # Personal Blog
-This is a homework assignment where I had to use express for routing and make a simple note taker page that updates a db.json with newly inputted data and can user express to display that data.
+This is a homework assignment where I had to use local storage to enter blog information on a home page and display that information on a second page.

 ## Description
-This note taker page is meant to jot down a note with a title and once submitted, displays it on the left sidebar where it can be viewed at any time.
-If you wish to delete a note, that is also possible and is done once you are viewing a note.
-You can also clear the entries of the form with a clear button if you don't wish to save the note.
+This application can be used to create new blogs and easily view them.
+To create a new blog, you just need to fill out all the input fields and once you hit submit, you'll be taken to a second page where you can view all past entries.
+There is also a toggleable light/dark mode on both pages that will remember the last chosen mode.

 ## Visuals
 * ![Here is a screenshot](./assets/images/lighthome.JPG)